brajeshwar/brajeshwar.github.io/_posts/2011/2011-01-31-social-media-simplicity-4-essential-plugins.md

----
-layout: post
-title: Social Media Simplicity - 4 Essential Plugins
+# Social Media Simplicity - 4 Essential Plugins
----
 <p>My grandmother just friended me on Facebook.
 So, either hell has frozen over, or social media has truly permeated every aspect of life.
 This multi-generational Zeitgeist is huge and companies are caching in.
 The best part is it is cheap and easy enough for even the smallest website to take advantage of.</p>
 <p>The lazy approach to social media marketing is to install a bunch of plugins, which is the reason why some websites look like a McDonalds playground of colors and floating boxes.</p>